mflatt/web-macro-tutorial/README.md

     42

 and click the **Run** button (or hit F5 or Ctrl-R or Cmd-R).
-The bottom area in DrRackete's window is called the _interactions area_ or _read-eval-print loop_ (_REPL_), and it will look like this:
+The bottom area in DrRacket's window is called the _interactions area_ or _read-eval-print loop_ (_REPL_), and it will look like this:

     Welcome to DrRacket